abigail-ds/abigail-ds/content/online-training/2020-04-02-online-training.md

 **Welcome to Virginia’s Driver Education Course**

-As we wait for DMV Approval - we want to to express our gratitude for partnering up with [National Driver Training](https://www.nationaldrivertraining.com/).
+We have partnered up with [National Driver Training](https://www.nationaldrivertraining.com/).
 This partnership will allow our students to meet the classroom portion of Driver's Education .

 To sign up please complete an [application](https://abigailsdrivingschool.com/en/registration).
 An invoice and email will be sent to you so you can access the program.